smileyface/LGS-Stock-Checker/docs/ui_requirements.md

 ### 4.2 Store Preferences
 -   **[UI-4.2.1]** The Account page shall display a list of all available stores as a series of checkboxes.
 -   **[UI-4.2.2]** The checkboxes shall reflect the user's currently saved store preferences.
 -   **[UI-4.2.3]** The user shall be able to modify their store preferences by checking or unchecking the boxes.
 -   **[UI-4.2.4]** A "Save Preferences" button shall be present to persist any changes to the store selection.

+## 5. General Layout & Navigation (`BaseLayout.vue`)

+-   **[UI-5.1.1]** The application shall feature a consistent navigation bar across all authenticated views.
+-   **[UI-5.1.2]** The navigation bar shall include links to the "Dashboard" and "Account" pages.
+-   **[UI-5.1.3]** The navigation bar shall include a "Logout" button that, when clicked, ends the user's session and redirects them to the Login page.

+---

+*This document will be expanded as new UI features are added.*
+-   **[UI-4.2.3]** The user shall be able to modify their store preferences by checking or unchecking the boxes.
+-   **[UI-4.2.4]** A "Save Preferences" button shall be present to persist any changes to the store selection.